 The construction of All Saints Anglican Church was started two years later.
 Once completed, All Saints quickly became known as a society church because of the high number of distinguished parishioners who worshipped there.
 Let us look at the men behind each of these buildings.

 Canada had no official residence for prime ministers until 1952.
 Laurier was not a wealthy man — as Leader of the Opposition, he had rented rooms at the Russell Hotel — and it was widely agreed that the Prime Minister needed a suitable venue where to host official functions.
-The purchase of Laurier House was facilitated by four wealthy Liberals — W.C.
-Edwards, Robert Mackay, Newell Bate and William Hutchinson — who signed an agreement calling on the Party to buy an Ottawa residence for Mr. Laurier.
+In his diaries, Mackenzie King notes that he was told that four men had arranged the transaction: W.C.
+Edwards, George Cox, Thomas Ahearn and one more whose name is illegible.
+A biography of Cairine Wilson names a different set of wealthy Liberals — W.C.
+Edwards, Robert Mackay, Newell Bate and William Hutchinson.

 W.C.
 Edwards was a rich lumber baron who owned one of biggest sawmill operations in Canada with plants in Rockland, New Edinburgh and western Quebec.
 He was also the Liberal Member of Parliament for Russell for several years before Laurier named him to the Senate in 1903.
 When he moved to Ottawa in 1908, he bought the large house at 24 Sussex Ave. (later Dr.) and lived there till his death.